 Realtors need to maintain a healthy pipeline of leads.
 When interest rates are low and temperatures are beautiful, you might be flooded with clients.
 But there’s always a winter lull or market fluctuation around the bend to stop your momentum and, in turn, your commission checks.

 Prepare for the unpredictable nature of real estate with an arsenal of fresh lead-gathering tactics.
-Here are a few strategies for thinking outside the mass mailer and ahead of the curve.
+Here are some real estate lead generation ideas for thinking outside the mass mailer and ahead of the curve.

 How to Get Leads in Real Estate

 - Build partnerships.

 - Throw a housewarming party

 - Build your own website.